magne4000/universal-middleware/packages/compress/test/README.md

 ### whatwg-vs-fflate.spec.ts
 Demonstrates the difference between the WHATWG Compression API (which doesn't flush properly during streaming) and the fflate implementation (which does).

-## Key Improvements Tested
+## Features Tested

-1. **Proper Streaming Compression**: Tests verify that compressed data is flushed incrementally during streaming, rather than only at the end of the stream.
+1. **Streaming Compression**: Tests verify that compressed data is flushed incrementally during streaming, rather than only at the end of the stream.

-2. **Zlib Preference**: Tests verify that zlib is preferred when available, as it provides better control over flushing.
+2. **Cross-Environment Compatibility**: Tests verify compression works correctly in both Node.js (using zlib) and browser/edge environments (using fflate).

-3. **Fallback to fflate**: Tests verify that fflate provides proper streaming compression when zlib is unavailable.
+3. **Compression Algorithms**: Tests verify support for multiple compression algorithms (gzip, deflate, brotli) with proper headers and content encoding.

-4. **Flush Flags**: Tests verify that explicit flush flags (Z_SYNC_FLUSH for gzip/deflate and BROTLI_OPERATION_FLUSH for brotli) ensure compressed data is flushed at appropriate synchronization points.
+4. **Compression Efficiency**: Tests verify that both implementations provide similar compression ratios while maintaining streaming capabilities.

 ## Running Tests